 It is a raw and grim picture of the world today—but that is okay, Hozier reminded the audience, especially since the universe is ending anyway.

-“The most likely way that our universe is going to end is ‘heat death.’”
-The singer sounded quite serious as he quoted astrophysicist Dr. Katie Mack, who believes that our world will eventually collapse in on itself.
+“The most likely way that our universe is going to end is ‘heat death,’” the singer sounded quite serious as he quoted astrophysicist Dr. Katie Mack, who believes that our world will eventually collapse in on itself.
 “And that’s why we really shouldn’t sweat the small things.
 Here’s ‘No Plan.’”
 Despite its seemingly disheartening message that goes something like “there’s no plan, there’s no kingdom to come,” the song actually elicits a quite freeing sentiment.
-He introduces the song with an uplifting message: “Before the eternity of winter, we have the springtime of the universe.”
+He ends the song with an uplifting message: “Before the eternity of winter, we have the springtime of the universe.”

 Loyal Hozier fans often joke that whenever the Irish singer is not seen in the public, he is in some misty bog landscape or mystical wooded cove “recouping his earthy aesthetic.”
-Given the quality of his latest album, it is safe to say that this habit has been good to him.
-After all, he is only 29, and who knows what is going to arise from the mist next time around?
+The impassioned fans at the Wang Theatre on Tuesday night seemed to agree that this habit had been good to the artist and his craft.
+After all, he is only 29 and full of energy—who knows what is going to arise from the mist next time around?